-John Philip “Phil” Melick is Counsel in the Utilities industry groups focusing primarily on commercial litigation and real estate.
+John Philip “Phil” Melick is Of Counsel in the Utilities industry group focusing primarily on commercial litigation and real estate.
 He practices out of the Firm’s office in Charleston, West Virginia.

 Phil has represented public utilities, motor carriers, and others before the Public Service Commission (PSC) of West Virginia and litigated commercial, public procurement, and other business-related disputes in state and federal courts.
 Phil retired from full-time practice in 2016 but continues to work in certain areas.

 Now that he is retired from full-time practice, Phil has more time to devote to his lifelong interest in music.
-He is the proud owner of Elk City Records in his wife Susie’s childhood neighborhood on Charleston’s West Side and a member of the Mountain State Brass Band, where he plays the euphonium, which, in case you’re wondering, looks like a small tuba.
+He is the proud owner of Elk City Records in his wife Susie’s childhood neighborhood on Charleston’s West Side and plays the euphonium, which, in case you’re wondering, looks like a small tuba.